IDex/org2py/README.md

 ```
 ## Example usage

-Following is an example of the kind of code the script generates
+Following is an example of the kind of code the script generates.

-### Org outline
+### Org file
 ```
 * User
   user_id